rgb-master-team/RGBMaster/README.md

 - Dominant effect - Sync devices with the dominant color of the displayed frames in the screen.
 Might be useful for movies, gaming, etc.
 - Cursor effect - Sync devices with the color the cursor's pointing at in every moment :)
 - Static color effect - Sync devices with a static color chosen by you.
 Allows brightness modification to devices as well.
+- Gradient color effect - Sync the color of your lights based on a configured gradient pattern.
+Syncs color switches smoothly between all colors of the pattern.

 <a name="flows"></a>
 ## Supported "Flows"